FloontArtney/LaView-F1-LV-PWF1P-W/README.md

 mount part2data /tmp/MySquashfs
 mkdir /tmp/MySquashEdit
 cp -pr /tmp/MySquashfs/* /tmp/MySquashEdit
-(Make modifications to /tmp/MySquashEdit) mksquashfs /tmp/MySquashEdit part2modified -comp xz
+(Make modifications to files in the /tmp/MySquashEdit tree) mksquashfs /tmp/MySquashEdit part2modified -comp xz
 ```
-At this point, `part2modified` can be injected back into MTD partition 2 and flashed to the device.
+At this point, assuming you haven't made it too big (limit here is 4288 KB), `part2modified` can be injected back into MTD partition 2 and flashed to the device.

 Because the U-Boot `update` command seems to be impaired, I ended up using a CH341A programmer to flash the chip, using the settings for a Winbond W25Q64BV.
 Using the clip in-circuit as-is causes problems, so I found that desoldering pin 8 and raising it just far enough off the pad to slip in a piece of insulating tape was good enough.